MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/authentication-context-example.md

 Using authentication context with SharePoint sites requires one of the following licenses:

 - Microsoft Syntex - SharePoint Advanced Management
-- Microsoft 365 E5
+- Microsoft 365 E5/A5/G5
-- Microsoft 365 E5 Compliance
+- Microsoft 365 E5/A5/G5/F5 Compliance
+- Microsoft 365 E5/F5 Information Protection and Governance
+- Office 365 E5/A5/G5

 ## Limitations